tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 generating a ClientHello message.
 These are described below ({{config-extensions}}).

+[[OPEN ISSUE: determine if clients should enforce a 63-octet label limit for public_name]]
 [[OPEN ISSUE: fix reference to WHATWG-IPV4]]

 The `HpkeKeyConfig` structure contains the following fields: